-Net income attributable to noncontrolling interests for the three month period ended March 31, 2008 decreased by \$2 million, reflecting a \$1 million credit related to various LAM GPs held directly by certain of our LAM managing directors (for which there is an offsetting amount included in "revenue-other"), as compared to a \$3 million credit recorded in the corresponding 2008 period.
+Net income attributable to noncontrolling interests for the three month period ended March 31, 2008 decreased by \$38 million, principally reflecting the lower level of Lazard Group net income in the 2009 period, partially offset by a decrease in LAZ-MD Holdings' common membership interests in Lazard Group in 2009 (an average of 38%) as compared to 2008 (an average of 52%).
+In addition, noncontrolling interests in the 2009 period includes a \$1 million credit related to various LAM GPs held directly by certain of our LAM managing directors (for which there is an offsetting amount included in "revenue - other"), as compared to a \$3 million credit recorded in the corresponding 2008 period.